How to Get an ED Prescription Online in Florida (Discreet & Fast)

 By Bidwell Cranage, APRN, FNP-C · AANP board-certified Family Nurse Practitioner · Clinically reviewed · Last reviewed: April 26, 2026

-Eligible adult men in Florida can request an ED prescription online from a Bidwell APRN.
+Eligible adult men in Florida can request an ED prescription online from a licensed Bidwell clinician.
 A clinician reviews your history, allergies, current medications, and cardiac risk before any prescription is issued.
 Sildenafil and tadalafil are commonly prescribed when appropriate.
 Nitrate use, recent cardiac events, or severe cardiovascular disease require in-person evaluation.

 TL;DR